Falloff of the Weyl scalars in binary black hole spacetimes: Methodology

 Given the Weyl scalars computed using the coordinate tetrad (\ref{eq:tetrad}) and an approximate null geodesic $r = \lambda(t)$, described in the previous section, we consider the falloff of the scalars with the coordinate radius $r$.
 In order to determine a representative value for the falloff rate, we choose an interval $r \in [r_\text{min}, r_\text{max}]$ and perform a linear least-squares fit of \be \log \left | \Psi_n(t,\lambda(t)) \right | = -p \log r + \text{const} \ee to determine $p$.

 The appropriate choice of the interval is influenced by two factors.
 Firstly, since the peeling theorem predicts only the asymptotic behaviour of the scalars, we desire a fitting interval at as large a radius as possible so that the sub-leading terms are negligible.
-Secondly, we find that $\Psi_0$ and $\Psi_1$ are dominated by numerical error at large $r$ and large $t$, and that this limits the maximum radius at which we can fit.
+Secondly, we find that $\Psi_0$ and $\Psi_1$ are dominated by numerical error (visible as spatial oscillations at the maximum grid frequency and comparable in magnitude to the signal) at large $r$ and large $t$, and that this limits the maximum radius at which we can fit.